 By Rebecca Bennett

 At some point in your project management career there will be a point where you throw your hands up, ditch MS Project and resort to good old Excel.
-Spreadsheets are more intuitive and predictable than MS Project.
+Spreadsheets are more intuitive and predictable than Microsoft Project.
 Coordinating tasks is easy enough, but once you get into optimizing resources and controlling your schedule or budget, it can quickly feel out of control.
+If you are already having a bad day because of it, we’ve got you, just read “How To Set Yourself Up Against Those Bad Work Days,” after this article to cope with the damage.

 - Leverage Existing Standard Project Data Across All your Projects.